Putter Length is not a given

 According to a past poll by the Golf Channel:

-These percentages may change as anchoring the butt of the putter to your body will be banned from 2016.
+These percentages will probably change as anchoring the butt of the putter to your body has been banned from 2016.

 These statistics are interesting when considered alongside the result of another poll.
 This asked the following question.
 "On average, how many times do you three-putt during an 18-hole round?"